manojdu/Alpha-plus-practice_problems/readme.md

 ## Topics Covered

 The practice problems in this repository cover a wide range of Java programming topics, including but not limited to:
+- Flowcharts and Pseudocodes
 - Data Types and Variables
+- Operators
-- Control Statements (if, else, loops)
+- Control Statements (if else , if else if ,switch)
-- Functions and Methods
+- Loops(while,do-while,for)
-- Object-Oriented Programming (classes, objects)
-- ... (list other topics)

 Feel free to explore the code and use it as a reference while learning Java.